aipilotbyjd/laraapps/docs/README.md

 2. Review the [Environment Configuration](configuration/ENVIRONMENT_CONFIGURATION.md) for setup options
 3. Explore the [Node Documentation](nodes/WORKFLOW_NODES.md) to understand available workflow components
 4. Use the [API Documentation](api/API_DOCUMENTATION.md) to integrate with your applications
+5. Follow the [Workflow Execution Guide](guides/workflow-execution-guide.md) to learn how to run workflows properly
-5. Import the [Postman Collection](tools/n8n-clone-postman-collection.json) to test APIs easily
+6. Import the [Postman Collection](tools/n8n-clone-postman-collection.json) to test APIs easily
-6. Use the [Queue Worker Script](tools/start-queue-workers.sh) for production deployments
+7. Use the [Queue Worker Script](tools/start-queue-workers.sh) for production deployments

 ## 🤝 Contributing